mykhani/BeagleboneGreen-RoadTest/README.md

 **Note: Although the ROS package has precompiled binaries for debian distribution but they don't support "*"armhf"* architecture as of now.
 See http://wiki.ros.org/kinetic/Installation/Debian**

-The first 2 options require replacing the default debian distribution of the Beaglebone Green and it might break some functionality.
+The first 2 options require replacing the default debian distribution of the Beaglebone Green and it might break some existing functionality.
 Therefore, I decided to compile the ROS from source.

 I tried cross-compiling the ROS from sources first, as it should be way faster than compiling on the Beaglebone but unfortunately, I couldn't finish the cross-compilation as some packages were broken.